spectrocloud/librarium/content/docs/04-clusters/03-edge/11-deploy-cluster.md

   <InfoBox>

-  Should you need to review the Packer script or modify the **vsphere.hcl** file, you must clone the [tutorials](https://github.com/spectrocloud/tutorials.git) repository and change to the **edge/vmware/packer/** directory to make the modifications, rebuild the tutorials image using these [local build steps](https://github.com/spectrocloud/tutorials/blob/main/docs/docker.md#local-builds) and use that image in the following `docker run` command.
+  Should you need to review the Packer script or modify the **vsphere.hcl** file, you must clone the [tutorials](https://github.com/spectrocloud/tutorials.git) repository and change to the **edge/vmware/packer/** directory to make the modifications.
+After modifications, rebuild the tutorials image using these [local build steps](https://github.com/spectrocloud/tutorials/blob/main/docs/docker.md#local-builds) and use that image in the following `docker run` command.

   </InfoBox>

 Issue the following command to trigger Packer to create a VM template in the VMWare vCenter.
-It will also upload and keep a copy of **palette-edge-installer.iso** in the **packer_cache/** directory in VMWare vCenter.
+It will also upload and keep a copy of **palette-edge-installer.iso** in the **packer_cache/** directory in the VMWare vCenter datastore.

 <br />